 For breakfast, pop into the Sky Blue Cafe.
-Their classic breakfast and breakfast bowls are a perfect way to start a day of exploring, and the trivia cards on the table make for a fun morning.
+Their classic breakfast plates and breakfast bowls are a perfect way to start a day of exploring, and the trivia cards on the table make for a fun morning.
 Just make sure to get there early or you’ll find a long wait.

 For some delicious cocktails and innovative bar snacks, stop by Rosemary.
 This fairly new bar is in a converted house and is so unassuming from the outside that you’ll find yourself double checking the address (if not for the guy checking IDs outside, it might go completely unnoticed).
 Try the remake/remodel cocktail and the bao buns.

 At some point, you’ll need some coffee, as most travelers do.
 For a serious caffeine fix, stop by Barista Parlor.
 This hip shop boasts some really, really good coffee.
 Opt for a classic latte or a plain ol’ cup of joe.

 If you’re open to a trendy restaurant that’s on the pricier side, book a table at Butcher & Bee.
 The restaurant has been getting a lot of buzz lately, though for good reason.
 The menu is a selection of small plates, making it a great way to sample a variety of fare.

 If you’re open to standing in line, you can stop by one of the famous hot chicken restaurants (like Hattie B’s), if you haven’t the time for that, grab some elsewhere.
 Just make sure you try some somewhere in town.